lucidrains/alphafold2/README.md

 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```

 Next, you will simply have to import and wrap your `Alphafold2` instance with a `ESMEmbedWrapper` or `MSAEmbedWrapper` and it will take care of embedding both the sequence and the multiple-sequence alignments for you (and projecting it to the dimensions as specified on your model).
-Nothing needs to be changed saved for adding the wrapper.
+Nothing needs to be changed save for adding the wrapper.

 ```python
 import torch